TDStrasser/Kookaberry-Reference-Guide/docs/source/machine.I2C.rst

    The I2C class which gave access to hardware I2C ports has been deprecated on the **Kookaberry**.

    It is now necessary to use the SoftI2C class as described herein.

+   Software I2C is more flexible and less hardware dependant.
+   It is implemented by bit-banging and can be used on any pin but is not as efficient as hardware I2C was.

 I2C is a two-wire protocol for communicating between devices.